 The nutrient-rich properties of biosolids make it valuable as a natural nutrient source and soil conditioner for agricultural lands, as well as a high-quality component of compost.

 A regulated, safe product

-Our biosolids program follows Government of Alberta guidelines.
+Our biosolids land application programs follow Government of Alberta guidelines.

 Farming with Biosolids